deber0/deber0.github.io/_source/pages/building_the_portfolio.rst

 Building The Portfolio
 ======================

+** The below steps are a rough outline of building a website with the Sphinx project.
+These are mainly notes for my awareness for troubleshooting.
+It has been a while since I have interacted with my webpage build and thus will be restarting the build process from where I left off.
 Be mindful that installation steps are specific to the OS environment which the user interacts in.
 Below is documentation for Linux Debian derivative.

 **Required Steps:**